Rare Beauty: Products

 Its original launch included 48 shades of foundation, matte lip creams, eyebrow definers, liquid blush, and lip balms.
 The cruelty-free and vegan products were packaged with recyclable materials certified by the Forest Stewardship Council (FSC) and were printed with water-based ink.

 Going viral on TikTok in 2022, the Rare Beauty blush has made a significant impact on the brand's imaging, with some saying the product is "too pigmented."

-In December 2023, Rare Beauty launched The Find Comfort Body Collection includes four products: The Find Comfort Hydrating Body Lotion, Hydrating Hand Cream, Body & Hair Fragrance Mist and Stop & Soothe Aromatherapy Pen.
-That same year, Rare Beauty launched its “Made Accessible” initiative, collaborating with the Casa Colina Research Institute to test packaging usability with individuals with upper-extremity disabilities.
+In December 2023, Rare Beauty launched The Find Comfort Body Collection includes four products: The Find Comfort Hydrating Body Lotion, Hydrating Hand Cream, Body & Hair Fragrance Mist and Stop & Soothe Aromatherapy Pen.That same year, Rare Beauty launched its “Made Accessible” initiative, collaborating with the Casa Colina Research Institute to test packaging usability with individuals with upper-extremity disabilities.
 This led to product updates like matte finishes for grip, spherical caps, and ergonomic designs to support more inclusive application.

+In 2026, Gomez attended a Rare Beauty event in West Hollywood to celebrate the launch of a new matte foundation.